A Study on Transformer Configuration and Training Objective: Introduction

-\item We argue that the existing transformer configurations cannot fully use the strength of masked autoencoder.
-To this end, we propose Bamboo, an idea to scale transformer along depth with training with masked autoencoder.
-We show that narrower and deeper version show better performance than existing configurations, in a plug-and-play manner.

-\item We further verify our Bamboo configurations on larger scale vision transformer pre-training and language tasks.
-Results show that our Bamboo achieves state-of-the-art top-1 accuracy on image classification, and outperforms original BERT configurations by 1.1 points on GLUE.
+\textbf{Contributions} In summary, our main contributions are three folds: 1) We first study the relationship between transformer configuration and training objective, and then propose the insight that the masked autoencoder helps transformer to handle over-smoothing, although there can be other cofounders like training stability.
+We show this finding by experimental investigation, and more importantly, by theoretical reasoning on Fourier domain and verify our reasoning via quantitative analysis; 2) We argue that the existing transformer configurations cannot fully use the strength of masked autoencoder.
+To this end, we propose Bamboo, an idea to scale transformer along depth when training with masked autoencoder.
+We show that the narrower and deeper versions overperform existing configurations, in a plug-and-play manner; 3) We further verify our Bamboo configurations on larger scale vision transformer pre-training and natural language tasks.
+Results show that our Bamboo achieves state-of-the-art top-1 accuracy on image classification, and outperforms the original BERT configurations by 1.1 points on GLUE.